WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-26-history-of-the-pack-heroes-honored.md

 ------------------------------------------------
 &nbsp;

 Snow gathered on the branches.
 Casting shadows under the moonlight.
-Trough the trees.
+Through the trees.
 Fields of white dusted in glittering blue.
 &nbsp;

 WarWolff placed a hand against an old wood circling the grove.